-This section defines the requirements for the maintenance and retention of books, records, and other sources of information.
+(1) Introduction.
+This rule defines the requirements for the maintenance and retention of books, records, and other sources of information.
 It also addresses these requirements where all or a part of the taxpayer's books and records are received, created, maintained, or generated through various computer, electronic, and/or imaging processes and systems.

-For purposes of this section, the following definitions will apply:
+(2) Definitions.
+For purposes of this rule, the following definitions will apply:

 (b) "Electronic data interchange" or "EDI technology" means the computer-to-computer exchange of business transactions in a standardized structured electronic format.

 (c) "Hard copy" means any documents, records, reports or other data printed on paper.